 “What have you done to them?”
 Anders demanded.

 “Isn’t it obvious?”
 Erimond asked, as if Anders was quite simple.
 “A clever mage can bind a demon to his will, but they become more difficult to manage the more you bind.
 Yet in my genius, I have found a way to bind mages to my will.
 Simple concept, tricky execution.”

 “You did this as an experiment?”
 Anders gaped at the man.

-“Well I don’t see any proper research facilities in this Maker-forsaken country, do you?”
+“You haven’t any proper research facilities in this Maker-forsaken country, now do you?”
 Erimond sniffed.
 “So I’ve had to make do.
 And it seems my tenacity has finally payed off.
 A pity that those doubters in the Magisterium aren’t in attendance to my triumph.
 Still, a passing vagabond apostate makes a decent audience as well.”

 “So this is just some game to you?”
 Anders spat.
 “You prey upon your own kind?”

 “My kind?”
 Erimond said, as if tasting the word and finding it unpalatable.
 “No, no. I’m far superior to these base-born Laetans.
 It’s only you southern mages who dream of equality.
 Like these Wardens, with no proper ranks.”
 Here he sneered, and kicked the body of the dead elf.